department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/project_brief_planning.md

 	- Increase availability of self-service tools

-		- At a minimum, we will make the existing tool more widely available in a self-service manner as the current on-premise eScreening applications are completed by Veterans on a VA iPad in the facility and on the VA network.
+		- At a minimum, we will make existing tools more widely available in a self-service manner as the current on-premise eScreening applications are completed by Veterans on a VA iPad in the facility and on the VA network.

 	-   Decrease time to outcomes